Cwmaman

-Cwmaman ([kʊmˈaman]) is a former coal mining village near Aberdare, Wales.
-The name is Welsh for "Aman Valley", literally: Valley of the river Aman, which flows through the village.
-Cwmaman It lies in the valley of several mountains.
-Within the village, there are two children's playgrounds and playing fields.
-At the top of the village there are several reservoirs accessible from several footpaths along the river.
-The postal district is Aberdare.
+Cwmaman ([kʊmˈaman]) is a former coal mining village near Aberdare, South Wales.
+The name is Welsh for "Aman Valley"; the river Aman (a small tributary of the River Cynon) flows through the village.
+There are several hills nearby, such as Pen Foel Aman and Mynydd y Ffaldau.
+Within the village, there are three children's playgrounds and playing fields.
+Above the village there are several reservoirs accessible from several footpaths along the river.

 History

-Cwmaman was a well-known coal-mining village which, at one time boasted several collieries.
-Until the 19th century, the town was virtually uninhabited, with around 40 farm workers living in and around the community by 1841.
-By the end of the 1840s, the first coal pits were sunk and Cwmaman began to transform into a thriving industrial settlement, in the later years of the 19th century Cwmaman housed the workers of five surrounding coal mines - the Fforchaman, Fforchneol, Bedwlwyn, Cwmneol, and the Cwmaman.
+Cwmaman was a well-known coal-mining village which at one time boasted several collieries.
+Until the 19th century, the area was virtually uninhabited, with around 40 farm workers living in and around the community by 1841.
+By the end of the 1840s, the first coal pits were sunk and Cwmaman began to transform into a thriving industrial settlement.
+In the late 19th century Cwmaman housed the workers in five surrounding coal mines: the Fforchaman, Fforchneol, Bedwlwyn, Cwmneol, and the Cwmaman.
 Cwmaman Colliery was also known as Shepherd's Pit, in honour of its founder Thomas Shepherd, a name it shares with the village's first public house, the Shepherd's Arms, which was opened in 1850.

-There is an array of parallel roads in the east part of the village.
-Burns Street and Spencer Street, along with the other streets collectively known as Poets' Corner, are amongst the steepest in the United Kingdom.
+There is a small series of parallel streets in the eastern part of the village, such as Burns Street and Spencer Street, along with the other streets collectively known as "Poets' Corner".

 Culture

 The band Stereophonics comes from Cwmaman.
 On 14 December 2007, in association with Jo Whiley and her BBC Radio 1 Live Lounge Tour, the band returned to Cwmaman to play an exclusive acoustic gig at the Cwmaman Working Men's Club, the venue where the band first performed.

 The village is home to the war poet Alun Lewis, and a plaque in Llanwonno Road marks the house where he lived.
 Born in 1915, Lewis was strongly influenced by his formative years in the depression-era valley.
-He was also influenced by local issues of his community in the then-called Aberdare Leader and this is demonstrated in his poem "The Mountain over Aberdare", which touches on the desperate poverty that beset the Cynon Valley and the country in this period.
+He was also influenced by local issues of his community in the then-called Aberdare Leader, and this is demonstrated in his poem "The Mountain over Aberdare", which touches on the desperate poverty that beset the Cynon Valley and the country in this period.
 However, it was for his war poems, published in two volumes, Raiders Dawn and Ha!
 Ha!
 Among the Trumpets, that Lewis's reputation was made.
 The village's Cwrt Alun Lewis flats are named in his honour.